Home Life Shopping Jewelry

 The process of getting married can be daunting.
 There seems to be a million decisions to be made, and all of them important.
 But once the caterer has packed up and

-left, the honeymoon has been enjoyed, and the thank you notes are written, there are only a few tangible reminders of the day -- and none more important than your ring.
+left, and the thank you notes are written, there are only a few tangible reminders of the day -- and none more important than your ring.

 The wedding ring is how you show the world that you're married.
 You'll wear it everyday, whether you're dressed up for a night on the town, or